I would like to pay tribute to others before me who have written about Rusholme:

 Victoria Park Toothpaste

-The further pages that are planned will include Victoria Park, Dickenson Rd through to Longsight, & biographical information about William Royle.
+Further pages are planned that will include more about individual houses and residents of Victoria Park, Dickenson Rd through to Longsight and biographical information about William Royle.

 From the Birch Villa - an empty flask